dan-amoroso/git-sub/README.md

 # git-sub

-git-sub aims to provide a simple way to deal with submodules in a git repository eliminating the need for manual operations
+git-sub tries to minimize manual operations needed to deal with submodules

-the cli api tries to stay consistent with git and other cli tools by offering the following endpoints
+the CLI api offers the following endpoints:

 ```